Google Mobile Friendly Websites – The Complete How-To Guide

 d) Just copy and paste the Javascript URL’s shown in the Google PSI “Eliminate render-blocking JavaScript and CSS in above-the-fold content” section (You need to click on “show how to fix” to view them).

 [Make sure that you copy and paste the files in the exact order it is shown on the PSI page – the order matters.
-You can always use the “Auto” option and use the W3TC “Help” to suggest you the files to minify.]
+You can always use the “Auto” option and use the W3TC “Help” to suggest you the files to minify.](To copy, hover over the file name, bring over the mouse on the file URL in a yellow box, highlight the portion you want to copy, and press Ctrl+C. You can ignore the URL portion before “/wp-content” and after “.js” in the file name.)

 e) Choose the embed location as “Embed before </body>”.
 This will ensure that all javascripts that you filled-in will be combined in a single script and shifted in the footer area of your blog.